ayoubimaya/blog/content/post/talks.md

 draft: false
 ---

-My small (but growing) list of talks I have given ordering from newest to oldest.
+A growing list of talks I have given from newest to oldest.

 1. [Visualizing the Vaccine with Pandas and Prophet](http://bit.ly/vizvaxvid)
 2. [Exploring 250+ Python Applications (Awesomely)](http://bit.ly/apa-pyninsula)